Braves back in Atlanta, where other teams come to celebrate

 The Braves came within four outs of finishing off the Cardinals in St. Louis, only to lose 5-4 in 10 innings.

-Perhaps it was only appropriate that this best-of-five series comes to a decisive contest.
+Perhaps it was only appropriate that this best-of-five series comes down to a winner-take-all contest.
 Three of four games have been decided in the final inning.
 The margin between the teams has been two runs or fewer in all but three of 37 innings.

 “This has been an unbelievable series,” Snitker said.
 “My God, both teams just banging at each other and the close games and the late-inning heroics.
 It’s been something.
-It’s been exhausting, I know, when you’re a part of it.
-But it’s been a heck of a series on both sides.”
+It’s been exhausting.”

 The pitching matchup will be a rematch of Game 2, when Atlanta’s Mike Foltynewicz outdueled Jack Flaherty of the Cardinals for a 3-0 victory.